Menu

 Milestones:

-• NEW New Zealand Certificate in Seafood Operations (Aquaculture, Commercial Fishing, General, Quality Control and Compliance, Seafood Processing) (Level 3)
+• NEW NZ Certificate in Seafood Operations (Aquaculture, Commercial Fishing, General, Quality Control and Compliance, Seafood Processing) (Level 3) – to be revised

-• NEW New Zealand Certificate in Advanced Seafood Operations (Aquaculture, Commercial Fishing, General, Resource Management and Quality Control, and Seafood Processing) (Level 4)
+• NEW NZ Certificate in Advanced Seafood Operations (Aquaculture, Commercial Fishing, General, Resource Management and Quality Control, and Seafood Processing) (Level 4) – to be revised

-• Existing New Zealand Certificate in Seafood with strands in Aquaculture, Seafood Processing, and Commercial Fishing (Level 5) review date to be extended.
+• Existing NZ Certificate in Seafood with strands in Aquaculture, Seafood Processing, and Commercial Fishing (Level 5) review date to be extended.

 • Existing 280+ Seafood-related unit standards have had their review date extended to ensure that they continue to be available for assessment.
 This ensures that provision against the current qualifications can continue while we work on getting the new qualifications and related products online.